mostly-ai/mostlyai-mock/README.md

         "primary_key": "warehouse_id",
     },
     "orders": {
-        "description": "Orders of a Customer",
+        "prompt": "Orders of a Customer",
         "columns": {
             "customer_id": {"prompt": "the customer id for that order", "dtype": "integer"}, "warehouse_id": {"prompt": "the warehouse id for that order", "dtype": "integer"},